cdlugos03/ENGT481/README.md

 **Things to be careful of:**
- - printing to terminal takes a surprising amount of time.
-Minimize print statements in the control loop, and round float values
+ - Printing to terminal takes a surprising amount of time.
+Minimize print statements in the control loop, and round printed float values.
+Sometimes angles being dropped and triggering the filter messages can be because the control loop took too long (because of printing), not actually because a bad angle was received from the encoder.
  - Make sure to power down the raspberry pi properly.
 If you just cut the power, it could cause it to corrupt the github.
+(This is fixable, just annoying to deal with)

 **Helpful resources:**